Skip to main content

 • Communicate effectively across school domains

-On-campus experiences: Students will convene for two on-campus convenings each summer, where you will be immersed in the Peabody community and connect with your cohort, faculty, and advisers.
-Summer convenings integrate four credit hours and eight days of coursework.
+On-campus experiences: Students will convene for two on-campus sessions each summer, at which you will be immersed in the Peabody community and connect with your cohort, faculty, and advisers.
+Summer sessions integrate four credit hours and eight days of coursework.

-Elective in-person convenings: In the fall and spring semester, students will have the option to convene for a weekend in Nashville for their action research coursework.
-Students will also have the option to participate remotely in these experiences.
+In-person convenings: In the fall and spring semester, students will convene for a weekend in Nashville for their action research coursework.

 The ISL Program Time Commitment